-How Arizona Classifies Property Interests
+How Property Interests Are Classified

 Estates in lands, as respects the extent of the interest of the holder, are divided into: 1.
 Estates of inheritance.
 An estate of inheritance shall be termed a fee simple or fee, and when not defeasible or conditional shall be a fee simple absolute.
 2. Estates for life.
 3. Estates for years.
 4. Estates at will.
 5. Estates by sufferance.

 A.R.S. § 33-201(A)Fee simple absolute is the most complete form of ownership.
 You can sell it, give it away, leave it to anyone in your will, or place it in a trust.
-Most homeowners in Arizona hold fee simple absolute title to their property.
-A life estate, by contrast, gives someone the right to use property only during their lifetime.
-When the life tenant passes away, the property goes to whoever holds the remainder interest.
+Most homeowners hold fee simple absolute title.

 Why Fee Tail Estates Do Not Exist Here